ioccc-src/winner/next/guidelines.md

 **`|`**   To quote the [IOCCC judges](../judges.html):

-> You very well might not be completely be prohibited from failing to not<br>
-> partly misunderstand this particular _guideline_, but of course, we could<br>
-> not possibly comment!  :-)  Nevertheless, you are neither prohibited, nor are<br>
-> you fully required to determine that this or the previous sentence is either false<br>
-> and/or perhaps misleading.
-Therefore, it might be wise for you to not fail to<br>
-> consider to not do so, accordingly.
+> You very well might not be completely be prohibited from failing to not partly misunderstand this particular _guideline_, but of course, we could not possibly comment!  :-)  Nevertheless, you are neither prohibited, nor are you fully required to determine that this or the previous sentence is either false and/or perhaps misleading.
+Therefore, it might be wise for you to not fail to consider to not do so, accordingly.
 Thank you very much.

 Any complaints about the above _guideline_ could be addressed to the Speaker of the House of Commons, or to the speaker of your national